logicalclocks/logicalclocks.github.io/docs/setup_installation/common/terraform.md

 # Hopsworks.ai Terraform Provider

 [Managed.hopsworks.ai](https://managed.hopsworks.ai) allows users to create and manage their clusters using the [Hopsworks.ai terraform provider](https://registry.terraform.io/providers/logicalclocks/hopsworksai/latest).
-In this guide, we first provide brief description on how to get started on AWS and AZURE, then we show how to import an existing cluster to be managed by terraform.
+In this guide, we first provide brief description on how to get started on AWS, AZURE, and GCP, then we show how to import an existing cluster to be managed by terraform.

 ## Getting Started with AWS